fanweng/cpp-programming/knowledge-base/pointers/README.md

 Defined in the `<memory>` header in the C++ Standard Library.

-A `unique_ptr` cannot be copied to another `unique_ptr`, passed by value to a function, or used in any C++ Standard Library algorithm that requires copies to be made.
+A `unique_ptr` cannot be assigned/copied to another `unique_ptr`, passed by value to a function, or used in any C++ Standard Library algorithm that requires copies to be made.

 It can only be moved by `std::move()`.
 This means the ownership of the memory resource is transferred to another `unique_ptr` and the original `unique_ptr` no longer owns it.